 A small, but notable difference is that many items for baking in Germany come in tiny, single-use paper packets, called päckchen.
 In the US, baking powder and baking soda come in large cardboard or plastic containers that have multiple servings.

-You’re not going to find cream of tartar (substitute lemon juice at a 1:1 ratio) or brown sugar here, either.
+You’re not going to find cream of tartar (substitute lemon juice at a 1:1 ratio) or brown sugar with molases here, either.
+You will find a type of brown sugar, yes, but it’s not the same.

-On the other side, German ladies often complain about a lack of quark in the US.
+Meanwhile, in America, German expats often complain about a lack of quark in the US.

 Empty Shelves and Limited Produce Selection